learn-co-students/ruby-collaborating-objects-lab-onl01-seng-pt-081720/README.md

 Let's start with the song class.

 Note: As you're working through the tests, you may notice that you'll need the Artist class to be working to some extent to pass all the Song class tests.
-You'll need to jump around and build up both class at the same time.
+You'll need to jump around and build up both classes at the same time.

 #### `Song.all`